daniel-gil/notifications-client/notify/README.md

         Maximal number of retrials when receives an error sending a notification (shorthand) (default 2) -retrials int
-        Maximal number of retrials when receives an error sending a notification (default 2) -u string
+        Maximal number of retrials when receives an error sending a notification (default 2) -t duration
+        Timeout used for flushing Stdin Channel and Message Channel on terminate the application (shorthand) (default 5s) -timeout duration
+        Timeout used for flushing Stdin Channel and Message Channel on terminate the application (default 5s) -u string
         URL where to send notifications (shorthand) -url string